TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 You can quickly set up a simple TIBCO ComputeDB cluster on AWS using its Amazon Machine Image (AMI) that is available in the AWS Marketplace.
 The AMI comes with the sample CloudFormation templates.

 !!!Note
+	The TIBCO ComputeDB 1.2.0 AMI will be available shortly.

+!!!Note
 	The **IAM user** or the role with which you create the stack and other AWS resources as part of the stack must have adequate AWS permissions.